 For example, you might have an action plot with a love story subplot and a worldview education internal genre.
 Or a horror plot with a love story subplot and a morality internal genre.
 There’s a lot of room to maneuver.

-“The hard truth is that books are made from books,” says Cormac McCarthy.
+“The hard truth is that books are made from books.”

-Now that you’ve thought about what your novel is really about, it’s time to see how other great writers have pulled off the impossible and crafted a great story from the glimmer of an idea.
+Now that you’ve thought about your novel’s plot, it’s time to see how other great writers have pulled off the impossible and crafted a great story from the glimmer of an idea.

 You might think, “My story is completely unique.
 There are no other stories similar to mine.”